 Inconsistency Every business (forex trading included) requires a business plan (trading plan).
 Unless you have taken the time to write down a set of rules that you can and will follow, it's likely your trading will remain unfocused and directionless.
 Make a plan, have rules, follow them, set goals that are realistic, and you will achieve them.

-Master of None Focus on one currency for technical trading.
+Focus on one currency for technical trading.
 Each currency has a unique way of trading and unless you get intimate with it, you will never truly understand its underlying idiosyncrasies.
 Don't spread yourself too thin.
-Focus master one currency at a time.
-Also read bankers way of trading in the forex market.
+Master one currency at a time.
+Also, read bankers way of trading in the forex market.

 Overconfidence Trading is not easy; statistics show a 95% failure rate.
 If you're doing well don't take your success for granted; always be on the lookout for ways to improve what you're doing.